davepacheco/kartlytics/README.md

 1P box's zoomed-in and zoomed-out views.
 (The rest of the mask will be black.)

-# Repo

-The repo has:

-- src: C code

-Building will create:

-- out: generated binaries

-At runtime it will eventually be assumed that you've manually set up your workspace with:

-- assets/install/bin/ffmpeg (install ffmpeg into assets/install)
-- assets/masks (mask files)

-This part is totally optional, but I also set mine up with:

-- build: where I keep my ffmpeg source
-- assets/captures: captured video files
-- assets/mask\_sources: original source stills and videos for masks

 # Roadmap

 This project is just a skeleton today.
 The plan is: